MAYZGitHub/mayz-contracts/docs/REINDEXING-BASICS.md

 1. The chosen methodology does not aim for perfect balancing where all UTXOs have correct datums and values.
 Such an approach would be infeasible due to the reasons mentioned above.

-2. Instead, the current balancing process allows for free movement of underlying tokens between UTXOs, as long as the total of tokens remains constant between inputs and outputs.
+2. The current balancing process operates on two UTXOs at a time, allowing free movement of underlying tokens between them, provided the total token amount remains consistent across inputs and outputs.
+Additionally, it enables the transfer of commission FTs, with proportional updates to both the commission and release per month values.

-3. Importantly, this balancing process does not modify any datum values.
+3. The first UTXO must have non-zero deposits, as the changeRatio is calculated based on its values.

+4. The total of tokens must remain constant between inputs and outputs.

 It's crucial to note that while individual datum values may become out of sync with their UTXO's actual token holdings, these values serve important purposes:

 1. Statistical tracking: The datum values provide historical information about the fund's operations.